tomc128/boolean-expression-parser/README.md

 ## Truth table generation
-Converts a boolean expression(s) to prefix notation.
+Prints the truth table of a boolean expression(s).
 If none are provided, the user will be prompted to enter them.

 ### Usage: <!-- omit in toc -->
   `./BooleanExpressionParser table [<expression(s)>...] [options]`